danielsaidi/SwiftUIKit/Readmes/Views.md

 You can apply any kind of layout to the collection view. `SwiftUIKit` has two built-in layouts: `shelves` and `verticalGrid`.

+## ConditionalView

+This view returns the provided content if the provided condition is `true`, else `EmptyView`.

 ## DismissableView

 This protocol simplifies dismissing SwiftUI screens programatically.
 Just implement this protocol and add a `PresentationMode` binding and you can dismiss a view with the `dismiss` function.